freeload101/Python/Sweet Brown/Readme.md

 Daily URL digest script for all chat protocals:

+Requirements:
+* strip out all youtube links ( some talks etc will be lost )
+* strip out all memes (gifs etc)

 Disrcord: 90 % ( not working on server side with 3.5
 ``` python3.5 discord.py
 Traceback (most recent call last):